CoderByBlood/whisper-cms/docs/design-decisions.md

 ## Internationalization (i18n) and Localization (l10n)

-### Decision: I18n and l10n will be built-in not bolted-on through a plugin
+### Decision: Basic I18n and l10n will be provided through an official plugin

-**Rationale:** Serving content in multiple languages is required for many applications and is a basic function of a CMS
+**Rationale:** Serving content in multiple languages is required for many applications and is a basic (but optional) function of a CMS - this approach balances the availability of out of the box functionality through a official plugin with the ability for other developers to provide a different implementation.

 #### Alternatives Considered

-- Plugin: Given how tied translations are to the content a plugin would require unnecessary overhead for multilingual applications
+- Built-in: Would compromise the admins' User Experience and possibly Performance priorities should an alternative way to manage i18n be supplied via a plugin.

 #### Tradeoffs

-- Performance: Translation resolution is not free and will need a solution that minimizes the performance impact for single language applications
+- Admins' User Experience: For the sites that need i18n, the admin must load the official plugin

 <!-- TODO: Revisit when necessary
 ## Caching Strategy